Gouvernathor/ts-spangled-banner/README.md

   This is an enumeration (though not a TypeScript enum) of built-in FlagColors presets.

-  `DEFAULT` : the official colors
+  `FlagPalette.DEFAULT` : the official colors

-  `SATURATED` : the most saturated red, white and blue colors
+  `FlagPalette.SATURATED` : the most saturated red, white and blue colors

 `getSvgFromLayout(measurements: Measurements, layout: Layout, {width?: number|string, height?: number|string, colors: FlagColors = FlagPalette.DEFAULT})`